rixx/books.rixx.de/src/reviews/j-r-r-tolkien/the-hobbit-or-there-and-back-again.md

   - 2000-07-01
   did_not_finish: false
   rating: 4
+related_books:
+- book: hope-mirrlees/lud-in-the-mist
+  text: Hope Mirrlees managed the same impression of proper British middle-class frowning upon their own involvement with the fantastic, and eleven years ahead of Tolkien at that.
+- book: neil-gaiman/stardust
+  text: Stardust has the same well-written, well-considered feeling of fantasy that doesn't take itself too seriously.
+- book: michael-ende/the-neverending-story
+  text: For more of this gently exploratory feeling, The Neverending Story works, provided you don't have a problem with thinly veiled moral lessons.
 ---

 The hobbit was my first Tolkien.
 I read it first when I was eight, but I had already listened to the excellent audio